 Our pets sometimes act in ways that we may not understand.
-As strange as they may be, most of these behaviors are healthy and harmless.
-Learn more about 5 common pet behaviors.
+As strange as they may seem, most of these behaviors are healthy and harmless.
+Learn more about five common pet behaviors.

 1. Why do pets play with their food?

 Have you noticed your cat toying with her food?
 She might be pretending to hunt!
 Cats have a natural predator instinct and an inner drive to hunt.
 If your cat isn’t able to stalk prey, she may try to meet this need by playing with her food.
 This is nothing to worry about, but you may want to try giving her a toy that looks like prey.

 Does your dog like to push his food bowl around?
 He might be bored and feeling playful.
 This is also another way for your dog to explore his environment.
 Luckily, this behavior is usually harmless.